-Investors could be making a greater impact with their charity and saving more on taxes by donating stock instead of cash.
+Investors may be able to make a greater impact with their charity and save more on taxes by donating stock instead of cash.
 Be sure to get the most bang for your charitable buck.

 Donating to charity feels good.
 So does the tax deduction.
-It’s not surprising that nearly 75% of high-income taxpayers donate cash to charity.
-But fewer than 10% donate marketable securities.1 This is surprising given the tax advantages of donating long-term appreciated securities (i.e., those held more than one year2) versus cash.
+It’s not surprising that nearly 65% of high-income taxpayers donate cash to charity.
+But fewer than 10% donate marketable securities,1 which is surprising given the additional tax advantages of donating long-term appreciated securities (i.e., those held more than one year2) versus cash in certain scenarios.

-When you donate appreciated securities to a qualified charity, the fair market value is deducted from your taxable income and neither you nor the charity will be taxed on the capital gain.
-Therefore, you can make a bigger impact with your charitable donation by gifting your stocks rather liquidating them and gifting the cash that remains after you’ve paid up to 23.8% in federal capital gains tax.3
+With proper planning, when you donate long-term appreciated securities to a qualified charity, the fair market value is deducted from your taxable income and neither you nor the charity will be taxed on the capital gain.
+Therefore, you can potentially make a bigger impact with your charitable donation by gifting your stocks rather than liquidating them and gifting the cash that remains after you’ve paid up to 23.8% in federal capital gains tax.3

 Rebalance for a cause.
 When your portfolio has drifted from its target allocation, it’s time for rebalancing, which is a great time to think about your favorite charities.
 As you trim outsized exposures, consider donating your lower cost-basis long-term holdings as this will reduce the tax impact of rebalancing.

-As a charitable investor, maximizing the benefit of your charitable contributions should be considered as a part of your annual tax planning.
+As a charitable investor, you may consider maximizing the benefit of your charitable contributions as a part of your annual tax planning.
 This requires an understanding of the charitable deduction limits for the current year, keeping in mind that tax laws change from time to time.
-You may have taken advantage of the temporarily higher limits provided by the CARES Act in 2020 and 2021, so this is a good time for a refresher as we return to pre-pandemic limits.

-Deduction limits vary depending on whether you donate to public or private charities,4 and whether you donate cash or some other type of asset.
-For the sanity of our readers, we will focus only on what’s relevant for most individuals: contributions to public charities in the forms of cash and appreciated securities that you’ve held more than one year.
+Deduction limits vary depending on whether you itemize deductions on your federal tax return, what type of charitable entity4 you donate to, and whether you donate cash or some other type of asset.5 For simplicity, assume a client plans to itemize deductions and plans to make contributions to public charities in the forms of cash and appreciated securities that have been held more than one year.

 If you make all of your donations in cash, the maximum amount that you may deduct against your taxable income is 60% of your adjusted gross income (AGI).
 If you donate securities instead of cash, you may deduct up to 30% of your AGI.
 Pretty simple so far, right?

 Now, what if you want to donate a combination of both cash and securities?
 For this scenario, the rule maintains the limit for cash donations at 60% of AGI but limits the deduction for securities donations to the lesser of 30% of AGI or 50% of AGI minus the amount of cash that is deducted.
-If you work through the math, you will conclude that the maximum amount you can deduct for cash and securities combined is 50% of AGI.
+If you work through the math, you will conclude that when you donate a combination of cash and securities, the maximum amount you can deduct is 50% of AGI.
+If the securities you donate have appreciated significantly, not having to pay taxes on the appreciation can increase your tax savings above the savings derived from donating only cash up to the 60% of AGI limitation.

-The greater the proportion of your charitable contributions that are comprised of eligible securities versus cash, the greater your tax benefit.
+The greater the portion of charitable contributions that are comprised of eligible, appreciated securities versus cash, the greater the tax benefit might be.
 Therefore, if you plan to make donations to public charities totaling up to 30% of your AGI this year, consider making those donations entirely in the form of securities.
 If you plan to donate between 30% and 50% of your AGI, consider donating 30% of AGI in the form of securities and the remainder in cash.

 Achieve more tax savings by donating securities